chrisl8/Witchazzan/README.md

    - I highly recommend checking the "Enable Phaser Debugging" box form the title screen.
      - This will display the colliders for your sprites, as well as their velocity, which is very helpful in debugging.
      - You may find from looking at the colliders that you need to tweak your sprite settings in `client/src/objects/spriteSheetList.js` to get the size and shape of collider that you want.
- - Set up Behavior: Each NPC's sub-type can have custom behavior coded in the file `client/src/gameLoopFunctions/npcBehavior.js`
+ - Set up Behavior: Each NPC's subType can have custom behavior coded in the file `client/src/gameLoopFunctions/npcBehavior.js`
    - Use the existing NPCs as a model of how to add new ones.

 ## Code Standards